cilium/cilium/Documentation/security/host-firewall.rst

 `HostPolicies` match on node labels using a :ref:`NodeSelector` to identify the nodes to which the policy applies.
 The following policy applies to all nodes.
-It allows communications from outside the cluster only for TCP/22 and for ICMP echo requests.
+It allows communications from outside the cluster only for TCP/22 and for ICMP (ping) echo requests.
 All communications from the cluster to the hosts are allowed.

 Host policies don't apply to communications between pods or between pods and the outside of the cluster, except if those pods are host-networking pods.